GhidraJupyter/ghidra-jupyter-kotlin/README.md

 Once you click, a Jupyter Kernel will be initialized in the current Ghidra program and the Jupyter QtConsole will launch.
-If there is already a notebook kernel running, the console will use the same kernel (i.e. share the variables, functions, etc)
+If there is already a notebook kernel running, the console will use the same kernel (i.e. share the variables, functions, etc.)

 ![QtConsole Window](resources/readme/qtconsole_window.png)

 #### Caveats
-Work/ghidra-angr-worker/AWD_GUI_Integration-Copy2.ipynb

 If you want to interrupt the code you executed, the menu action "Interrupt Current Kernel" or "Ctrl+C" will NOT work.
 It will simply print `Cannot interrupt a kernel I did not start.`

 This is a limitation of the Jupyter QT console.
 To work around this issue, the plugin provides an action `Interrupt Execution` in the `Jupyter` submenu.
-This will interrupt the curently executed cell:
+This will interrupt the currently executed cell:

 ![Interrupt Demo](resources/readme/interrupt_demo.png)